 One common example is a Tuxedo server that listens on a network address waiting for client connections and executes some logic after a connection is made and goes back to listening.

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!